ukgov-equality-hub/womens-business-council-website/app/members/rachel-higham.md

 <div class="govuk-grid-row">
   <div class="govuk-grid-column-two-thirds">

-Rachel is Chief Digital and Technology Officer at Marks & Spencer.
-She has extensive experience of driving digital transformation through her technology career in the retail, media, financial services and telecoms industries.
-Prior to her role at M&S, Rachel served in technology leadership roles at WPP, HSBC, ACE Group and BT, living and working across Europe, the Middle East, Africa, Asia, North and Latin America.
+Rachel has spent the past 30 years in technology leadership roles in retail and investment banking, insurance, telecoms, advertising and media, and consumer retail.
+She has lived and worked around the world.
+Her last 3 roles were in global chief information and chief digital and technology officer positions for BT, WPP and Marks & Spencer.

+Rachel now has a portfolio career serving as:

+* a non-executive director to high-tech companies
+* a board/executive advisor on digital transformation and business resilience
+* a strategic advisor to venture capital and private equity investment houses and their scale-up portfolio companies

-A passionate diversity and inclusion champion, Rachel sponsors a number of development programmes for women and the LGBTQ+ community.
-She has wide-ranging governance experience from her corporate career and being on the boards of several arts charities, advisory and industry bodies.
+Rachel is a passionate diversity and inclusion champion.
+She sponsors a number of development programmes for women and the LGBTQ+ community.
+She has wide-ranging governance experience from her corporate career and being on the boards of several arts charities, hi-tech companies, advisory and industry bodies.

-Rachel currently serves on the Board of Macmillan, the charity supporting 3 million people living with cancer in the UK, serving on their People and EDI committee and chairing both their Technology and Innovation Impact Investment Portfolio Advisory Groups.
+Rachel currently serves on the board of Macmillan, the charity supporting 3 million people living with cancer in the UK.
+She serves on their People and EDI committee and chairs their technology and innovation impact investment portfolio advisory groups.
   </div>
   <div class="govuk-grid-column-one-third member-page-image"><img src="/images/{{image}}"/></div>
 </div>